What is Heartworm Disease?

 Is Heartworm Really a Big Deal in Nebraska?

 Heartworm disease has been diagnosed in all 50 states, and risk factors are virtually impossible to predict.
 Multiple variables, from climate variations to the presence of wildlife carriers, cause rates of infections to vary dramatically from year to year – even within communities.
 Even if heartworms do not seem to be a problem locally, your community may have a greater incidence of heartworm disease than you realize – or you may travel with your pet to an area where heartworms are more common, unbeknownst to you.
 Another big risk factor is other infected dogs or wildlife: most mosquitoes have a range of only about 2 km, so if there is a heartworm-positive dog in your neighborhood, then 33% of the mosquitoes in the area are infective!
 In addition, heartworm disease is spreading to new regions of the country each year.
-In the southeastern Nebraska area (Douglas and Sarpy counties,) recent data indicates that at least 79 dogs tested positive for heartworm³, according to the Companion Animal Parasite Council.
-Of all positive cases in the state of Nebraska, 10.56% were in Sarpy County, and 45.07% were in Douglas County.
+In the southeastern Nebraska area (Douglas and Sarpy counties,) data from the year 2022 indicates that at least 358 dogs tested positive for heartworm³, according to the Companion Animal Parasite Council.
+Of all positive cases in the state of Nebraska in the year 2022, 14% were in Sarpy County, and 42% were in Douglas County.

 Why Does My Indoor Dog or Cat Need Heartworm Preventative?